ibm-cloud-docs/Registry/registry_overview.md

 <dl>
   <dt>Registry</dt>
-  <dd>A registry is a service that provides the infrastructure to store Docker images and that can be accessed by using the registry host URL and an optional port.
-Registries can either be accessible by the public (public registry) or set up with limited access for a small group of users (private registry). {{site.data.keyword.registrylong_notm}} provides a multi-tenant, highly available private image registry that is hosted and managed by IBM.
-You can use the private registry by setting up your own image namespace and start pushing Docker images to your namespace.</dd>
+  <dd>A registry is a service that provides storage for OCI images (also known as Docker images).
+OCI images can be accessed or "pulled" by OCI clients that use the appropriate registry domain name.
+Images can be accessed by anyone (public images) or access can be limited to a group (private images). {{site.data.keyword.registrylong_notm}} provides a multi-tenant, highly available, private image registry that is hosted and managed by {{site.data.keyword.ibm_notm}}.
+You can use the registry by adding a namespace that is private to your account and then push images to your namespace.</dd>
 </dl>

 <dl>